 AI: We need to make sure and be clear that it is not a race-based politics, number one.
 Number two, is the issue of governance.
 If an observer looks at the growth figures, they know what is lost to corruption.

 Q: If the opposition comes into power, Malaysia will be faced with an unprecedented situation of UMNO not being in government.
 How would others such as the judiciary, military, and the monarchy react to this new political state of affairs?

 AI: This issue is probably relevant much earlier.
 In 1969, it was a race question.
 The opposition was seen to be an attack on the Malays.
 It is not necessarily right; I’m talking about perceptions here.
 By 2008, we [the opposition] controlled five states — this is not a concern anymore.
 We are talking about an UMNO-dominated government versus the opposition, which is also Malay-led, so you can’t use this race card.
 Also now that we have been in government at the state level for some years, our interactions with the military, and the police, have been deeper, and also with the sultans.

 Q: So you think Malaysia is ready to move further away from race-based politics that have dominated the political scene for so long?

-Q: You’ve been scandalised, beaten, stripped of your title and thrown into jail.
+Q: You’ve been scandalized, beaten, stripped of your title, and thrown into jail.
 What keeps you going?

 AI: I’m just plain crazy!